opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud-detection-mlflow/credit-card-fraud.md

 Set these values in the **Environment variables (runtime only)** fields:

 - **Name**: `INFERENCE_ENDPOINT`
-- **Value**: In the RHODS projects interface (from the previous section), copy the "restURL" and add `/v2/models/credit-card-fraud/infer` to the end if it's not already there.
+- **Value**: In the RHOAI projects interface (from the previous section), copy the "restURL" and add `/v2/models/credit-card-fraud/infer` to the end if it's not already there.
 For example: `http://modelmesh-serving.credit-card-fraud:8008/v2/models/credit-card-fraud/infer`
 ![Model Serving UR](img/Model_Serving_URL.png)

 Your full settings page should look something like this: